lyz-code/blue-book/docs/coding/python/python_code_styling.md

     ```
 * Gradually annotate commonly imported modules: Most projects have some widely
     imported modules, such as utilities or model classes.
 It’s a good idea to
-    annotate these pretty early on, since this allows code using these modules
+    annotate these soon, since this allows code using these modules
     to be type checked more effectively.
 Since mypy supports gradual typing,
     it’s okay to leave some of these modules unannotated.
 The more you annotate,
     the more useful mypy will be, but even a little annotation coverage is
     useful.
-* Write annotations as you modify existing code and write new code: Now you are
+* Write annotations as you change existing code and write new code: Now you are
     ready to include type annotations in your development workflows.
 Consider
     adding something like these in your code style conventions:

     * Developers should add annotations for any new code.
-    * It’s also encouraged to write annotations when you modify existing code.
+    * It’s also encouraged to write annotations when you change existing code.

 # f-strings